SDonA/HeartFailureInvestigation/README.md

 ## File Descriptions <a name="files"></a>

 The files neccessary to run the code are are below
-1. HeartfaiureInvestigation.ipynb - Main jupyter notebook file
+1. HeartFailureInvestigation.ipynb - Main jupyter notebook file
 2. data.csv - In Hospital Mortality Dataset from kaagle
 3. visuals.py - Utility python code with functions used in main notebook